Demandbase Demandbase

 The research surveyed 255 marketers globally from June 13 – June 28, 2018.
 The majority of respondents are employed at organizations with between 20-10,000 employees and come from a diverse set of industries, including business/professional services, consulting, education, financial services, healthcare, Internet, manufacturing, marketing, non-profit, retail, telecommunications and others.

 For more information on the Demandbase and Demand Metric Privacy GDPR survey, please register for “The GDPR for B2B Marketers” webinar on August 22 at 9 a.m.
 PT/12 p.m.
 ET, which will discuss the full survey report, or visit our blog at “5 Key GDPR & Privacy Findings for B2B Marketers.
-An abridged version of the report can be downloaded here.

-@Demandbase & @DemandMetric research uncovers insight on marketers approach to data privacy & #GDPR compliance https://demandb.se/2LJgX1J
+“@Demandbase & @DemandMetric research uncovers insight on marketers approach to data privacy & #GDPR compliance https://demandb.se/2LJgX1J

 About Demandbase